 - What do you and your company value- is it commercial gains or changing the world?

 Next, it’s time to identify your strengths and weaknesses.
 Start by asking these questions:

-What makes your company different than your competitors? – What do you do better?
-What areas could you improve on?
+- What makes your company different than your competitors?
+Includes what you do better and even areas you can improve.

-What do your most satisfied customers say about you, and how about the least satisfied? – What’s your number 1 compliment and number 1 complaint?
+- What do your most satisfied customers say about you, and how about the least happy? – Do you have a top compliment and a top complaint?

 Set a goal for your branding strategies.

-So many intelligent people develop branding strategies without a clear goal or visual of success in mind… don’t be one of those people!
+So many intelligent people develop branding strategies without a clear goal or vision of success in mind, don’t be one of those people!

-Whether you’re just starting out or rebranding an outdated company, it’s important to know what your goals are and what success looks like.
+Whether you’re just starting out or rebranding an old company, it’s important to know what your goals are and what success is.

 Ask yourself, what is the long-term goal of your branding efforts?
 Do you want to corner a new market or reconnect with your current one?